 This dramatic portrait painted by Shakespeare influences many people’s image of Richard III.
-Shakespeare’s sources were chroniclers writing in the time of Henry VII, who naturally were hostile to Richard to justify the new administration.
+Shakespeare’s sources were chroniclers writing in the time of Henry VII & Henry VIII who naturally were hostile to Richard to justify the new administration.
 Shakespeare presumably also wanted to reinforce the medieval moral concept that an evil mind must dwell in a twisted body.

-The infamous portrait of Richard from the royal collection in Windsor castle, owes its deformed shoulder to a later alteration — as X-ray examination has revealed.
+The infamous portrait of Richard from the royal collection in Windsor castle, owes its deformed shoulder to a later alteration.
+Also, the lips had been thinned and the eyes narrowed — as X-ray examination revealed.

 “Never has so much spirit or greater virtue reigned in such a small body”